If You’re Over 65, You’re Almost Definitely Low in 2 Key Vitamins

 An alarming number of seniors are walking around with low levels of super-important vitamins.
 Here's what you need to know.

 If you’re 65 or older and feeling a bit blue, it could be because you’re running low on key vitamins for seniors; specifically, vitamins D and B12.
-In a study, published in 2017 in the journal Nutrients, researchers set out to understand the impact of environmental factors, lifestyle, and genes on health.
-When they reviewed 1,000 blood samples taken from participants ages 65 to 93, they found that more than half the seniors were not getting enough vitamin D. One in four had a vitamin B12 deficiency.
+In a study, published in the journal Nutrients, researchers set out to understand the impact of environmental factors, lifestyle, and genes on health.
+When they reviewed 1,000 blood samples taken from participants ages 65 to 93, they found that more than half the seniors were not getting enough vitamin D. One in four also had a vitamin B12 deficiency.

 They weren’t entirely surprised.
 The physiological changes that come with aging can impact the nutritional needs of older adults.
 As a result, older adults may be at increased risk for specific micronutrient deficiencies unless they tweak their diet.